bullette007/bullette007.github.io/book/_sources/02_Basics.md

 +++ {"tags": ["book_only"]}

-Just shown: Spatial positions on the image-side focal plane correspond to directional information about captured light rays. &lt;br&gt; *Spatial filters* placed in the image-side focal plane act as *directional filters* w.r.t. the captured light rays.
+Just shown: Spatial positions on the image-side focal plane correspond to directional information about captured light rays. <br> *Spatial filters* placed in the image-side focal plane act as *directional filters* w.r.t. the captured light rays.

 +++ {"slideshow": {"slide_type": "fragment"}}